 Moldova member state of the UN, the Organization for Security and Co-operation in Europe, the World Trade Organization, and many more.

-Update: This scheme is currently suspended by Moldova government.
+Note: This scheme is closed by Moldova government.
 No applications are accepted

 - Citizenship in country from Eastern europe